-This page has printable place value charts.
+This page has printable place value charts in PDF format including versions with period grouping and decimals.
 In the decimal numbering system, the position (or 'place') of an individual digit in a number determines its value relative to other digits.
 When a number is written in standard form with groups of three place values separated by commas, each of those groups is called a period.
 Building number sense by understanding place values is an important early math skill, and these place value charts provide a way to break numbers down to better understand the significane of each digit.
 There are place value chart variations for whole numbers only, decimal numbers, and very large numbers.
 There are different place value chart layouts that reinforce just the place value as well as the period value.

 What is Place Value?

 When examining a number, every digit has a value that corresponds to its position relative to the other digits.
 Not all six digits are the same...
 If a six is in the one's place value, its value is 6...
 A six that is a couple of places over in the same number would have a value of 600 if it appears in the hundreds place.

 This concept of individual digits having different absolute values is place value and it allows a number as a whole to represent many more values than just the ten basic digits allow on their own.
 The base 10 numbering system allows each additional digit in a number to increase the possible quantities that can be represented by a factor of 10, and a place value chart shows you how to easily read and recite those big numbers.
 Moving left increases the significance of each digit by a power of ten, and moving each digit right decrees that digit by a power of ten.